Destinations Greece The Cyclades Santorini

 Maritime Museum → blue domes → western castle

-Walk the Oia main strip — the windmill, the Maritime Museum, the three blue-domed churches everyone photographs, the western castle ruins above Ammoudi Bay.
+Walk the Oia main strip: the windmill, the Maritime Museum, the three blue-domed churches everyone photographs, the western castle ruins above Ammoudi Bay.
 Yes, it's a queue; yes, it's still worth one slow walk.
-Skip the actual sunset queue at the castle; the better view is from the path.
+Skip the sunset scrum at the castle itself, since the better view is from the path anyway.

 Crowded but earnedSkip the castle queue